 Not long ago, Noel Todd caught an 8 foot long, 368 pound bull shark in Shell Creek which is located in Valona, Georgia.
 Shell Creek is a brackish stream not far from the coast, so it’s not shocking that a shark might be found here.
 However, bull sharks have been sighted 2500 miles up the Amazon River.
-Even more surprising, a pair of bull sharks were caught in Minnehaha Creek, Minnesota in 2006, and 1 was caught in Lake Pepin that same year.
-The Mississippi River connects both of these bodies of water to the Gulf of Mexico.
-These recent catches eclipse the North American inland shark-catching record set in 1937 when 2 fishermen caught a bull shark in the Mississippi River next to Alton, Illinois.
+The North American inland shark-catching record was set in 1937 when 2 fishermen caught a bull shark in the Mississippi River next to Alton, Illinois.

 The bull shark that Noel Todd caught in Valona, Georgia in a brackish water tidal inlet.